 Students must complete required evaluations within one week after the middle and end of each block or course, and at the end of each clerkship, selective or elective.

-If the student does not complete the required evaluations within one week after the middle or end of the block clerkship, course, elective or selective, the student is required to submit the missing evaluation data in narrative form within the second week to the Office of Assessment and Evaluation and will receive a formative Level 1 in Professionalism.
+If the student does not complete the required evaluations within one week after the middle or end of the course*, the student is required to submit the missing evaluation data in narrative form within the second week to the Office of Assessment and Evaluation and will receive a formative Level 1 in Professionalism.

-Once the student has successfully submitted their evaluation in narrative form within the second week after the block clerkship, course, elective or selective, the student has successfully demonstrated meeting expectations in Professionalism.
-If the narrative form is not completed within the second week after the curricular unit ends, then this will result in a summative Level 1 in Professionalism.
+Once the student has successfully submitted their evaluation in narrative form within the second week after the course*, the student has successfully demonstrated meeting expectations in Professionalism.
+If the narrative form is not completed within the second week after the course* ends, it will result in a summative Level 1 in Professionalism.

-Multiple incomplete evaluations within the same curricular unit will only result in one summative Level 1 towards the cumulative level ratings listed in the Competency Assessment Policy.
+Multiple incomplete evaluations within the same course* will result in one summative Level 1 towards the cumulative level ratings listed in the Competency Assessment Policy.

 Self and Peer Evaluations – Students are provided with optional opportunities to complete self and peer evaluations of developmental behavior in Interpersonal and Communication Skills and Professionalism.
-Reports of self and peer evaluations are provided to the Office of Student Affairs as a part of the student’s academic growth progression and holistic review.
+Reports of self and peer evaluations are provided to the Office of Student Affairs.

-Evaluation Anonymity – The student's identity is withheld on all evaluations, and reports are compiled in aggregate for each of the designated Directors by the Office of Assessment and Evaluation.
+Evaluation Anonymity – The student's identity is withheld on all evaluations, and reports are compiled in aggregate for each of the designated course* directors by the Office of Assessment and Evaluation.

 Constructive Feedback Expectations

-The primary responsibility for identifying potentially non-constructive feedback relies on the Office of Assessment and Evaluation for written feedback and the Course Director or faculty for verbal feedback.
+The primary responsibility for identifying potentially non-constructive feedback relies on the Office of Assessment and Evaluation for written feedback and the course* director or faculty for verbal feedback.
 For written assessments or evaluations, the Office of Assessment and Evaluation reviews data weekly for the designated period to identify potentially non-constructive feedback.
 Any comments that are not considered constructive will be returned to the writer for revision.
-If egregious (containing obscenities or malicious statements) or inappropriate comments are not revised, the evaluation comments and the author’s name (if known) are referred to the Associate Dean, Student Affairs for comments made by students, and to the Associate Dean, Curricular Affairs and Program Evaluation, Associate Dean, Clinical Curriculum and Senior Associate Dean, Undergraduate Medical Education for comments made by faculty.
+If egregious (containing obscenities or malicious statements) or inappropriate comments are not revised, the evaluation comments and the author’s name (if known) are referred to the dean, student affairs/or designee for comments made by students, and to the deans, curricular affairs, and vice dean, undergraduate medical education/or designees for comments made by faculty.
 Non-constructive comments will not be included as part of the evaluation of the faculty member or student.

 Faculty Receiving and Responding to Student Feedback